 Get rid of photos, clothing, anything they gave you or that they left behind, lose the memories of visual reminders.

 Keep any messages or emails you might need as evidence if they take you to court over children.

 Every time you think they’ve changed, every time you think of going back.
-Stop and Visualise reality, strip them of their attention seeking, admiration face, when they play nice in your mind, and put the reality in.
-So your conscious knows exactly who they are, remind yourself that even when it was good, to the narcissist, it was a lie.
+Stop and Visualise reality, strip them of their attention-seeking, admiration face when they play nice in your mind, and put the reality in.
+So your conscience knows exactly who they are, remind yourself that even when it was good, to the narcissist, it was a lie.
 It was all fake.

 When they come around to pick the children up, acting all nice and normal, do not fall for it, they’re just buttering up the toast, ready to eat, they are just drip-feeding you ready to hoover and hook you back in, remember who they indeed are and how many times they’ve done this in the past.
-To the narcissist, it’s all a game, remember all those good time you had were an illusion made by the narcissist, all that hurt and pain you felt was real.
+To the narcissist, it’s all a game.
+Remember, all those good times you had were an illusion made by the narcissist.
+All that hurt and pain you felt was real.

 Whenever you think you’re falling for it, give yourself a reality check and remember the truth.

 Reconnection with yourself and life, get to know yourself again, what you enjoy doing.
 Find what gives your life meaning, find new hobbies.
 Talk to yourself positivity, get exercise, in whatever form of exercise you enjoy, find and make friends who pick you up, go for a walk, soak up the sights, take photos, enjoy nature.
 Enjoy your life.
 Try something new.
 Love yourself again.

 Do all the things you want to do that the narcissist wouldn’t let you do.